fvanroie/PS_OPNsense/README.md

 ```

 Use the -Verbose and/or -Debug switches to see what is going on behind the scenes.
 You can use the output to learn more about the OPNsense REST Api.

+For the documentation on all the different cmdlets, please visit the [PS_OPNsense wiki](wiki/).